sanjaymeena/sanjaymeena.github.io/_posts/investment_notes/_posts/2016-05-8-investment_notes_financial_analysis.md

 * Only occurs in consolidated balance sheet (that combines the account of a company and its subsidiaries)
 * Minority interest represents the portion of consolidated subsidiaries owned by others.

-E.g. Say Tata motors owns 85% of JLR, which becomes the former's subsidiaries.
+E.g. Say Tata motors owns 85% of JLR, which becomes the formers subsidiaries.

 * Now 100% of JLR's assets and liabilities would be included in the consolidated balance sheet of TM.
 * Minority interest would represent the 15% of the net assets of JLR not owned by TM.